It’s a very clever brush, but you don’t necessarily need these features

 If we can brush our teeth better and generally achieve greater standards of oral health we should have less need for dental work, which can be costly and inconvenient.

-Whether you think the idea of a smartphone app to help brush your teeth is a good idea or not, the intentions here are honourable.
+Whether you think the idea of a smartphone app to help brush your teeth is a good idea or not, the intentions here are honorable.

-The £160 spent on a toothbrush that alerts you to a poor brushing technique could be a lot cheaper than the necessary fillings, sealants and crowns you might need if you did not become aware or it.
+The $250 spent on a toothbrush that alerts you to a poor brushing technique could be a lot cheaper than the necessary fillings, sealants, and crowns you might need if you did not become aware of it.

 You don’t have to use the app, it is optional.
-In fact, you can turn the Bluetooth element off entirely.
+In fact, you can turn the Bluetooth element off entirely if you so desire.